sshaw/jaxb2ruby/README.md

         -c, --classes=MAP1[,MAP2,...]
 XML Schema type to Ruby class mappings MAP can be a string in the form type=class or a YAML file of type/class pairs -h, --help                       Show this message
-        -n, --namespace=MAP1[,MAP2,...]
+        -I, --include=DIRECTORY          Add DIRECTORY to the load path, usefull for using custom template helpers -n, --namespace=MAP1[,MAP2,...]
 XML namespace to ruby class mappings MAP can be a string in the form namespace=class or a YAML file of namespace/class pairs
-        -o, --output=DIRECTORY           Directory to output the generated ruby classes, defaults to ruby -t, --template=NAME              Template used to generate the ruby classes Can be a path to an ERB template or one of: roxml (default), happymapper, ruby -v, --version                    jaxb2ruby version
+        -o, --output=DIRECTORY           Directory to output the generated ruby classes, defaults to ruby -q, --quiet                      Do not list classes as they're generated -t, --template=NAME              Template used to generate the ruby classes Can be a path to an ERB template or one of: roxml (default), happymapper, ruby -v, --version                    jaxb2ruby version